worldofbalance/unity-game-client/README.md

 # World Of Balance client

-This repository contains the Unity Source code for World of Balances
+This repository contains the Unity Source code for World of Balance

 ## Installation instructions
 1. Clone this repository to your local machine.